 I now look from my living room, through the glass door wall to view my bonsai collection.
 State of the art glass, heat reduction, motorized vents, screens, reverse osmosis water, hot water heat etc. ... it's like a Burger King but with bonsai !"

-Although all the above information is still good, Dustin has retired in Florida.
-After all those years of searching for sun, I think he's finally found it!
+Dustin has retired in Florida.
+After all those years of searching for sun, he's finally found it!

 Carl, like many hobbyists, began with a few indoor plants placed by the windows of his home.
 Also, like most of us, a few bonsai trees became many.
 This is what Carl had to say about his porch turned ‘Tree House.’